 Our auction sales are well run, and we hope that you will find them to be enjoyable occasions.

 The fall of the Auctioneer’s hammer signifies a contract, and the successful bidder has at this moment entered into a contract to purchase the lot in question in accordance with the auction Conditions of Sale.
 The auction will have been recorded so that any disputes can be quickly resolved.
 The successful bidder must pay for and collect the lots purchased within the times stated in the Conditions of Sale.
 Failure to do so renders the successful bidder in breach of contract.
-Lots can only be released once the Auctioneer is in receipt of cleared funds – cash, bank draft, or CHAPS inter-bank transfer; payment can be made by cheque provided there is sufficient time for the cheque to be cleared through the banking system.
+Lots can only be released once the Auctioneer is in receipt of cleared funds – to be made by way of an immediate interbank transfer to our client account.

 The Auctioneer’s staff will be pleased to advise the guide price of any lot; these guide prices are not reserves, but reflect the sort of price the Auctioneer hopes the lot in question might realise.

 There may be reserves, but these will never be above the guide price of any lot.

 Alternatively, if the prospective bidder is unable to attend in person, there is a facility for the Auctioneer to bid on behalf of absent bidders by completing the appropriate form in the catalogue that should be lodged with the Auctioneers, together with the required deposit, by 5pm on the day prior to the auction sale.

 Marriott & Co.’s auctions are completely transparent.
 The Auctioneer will make it clear when the ‘absent bidder’ (as mentioned above) is bidding, and Marriott & Co.’s Auctioneers will never take bids ‘off the wall’ or attempt any other deception.
 The Auctioneer will set the bidding increments to increase at around 5% per bid.